 What Is A Half Volley In Tennis - Final Thoughts

-Half volleys can be used to ricochet the ball off the racquet quickly in an area of the court your opponent is not near.
+Half volleys can be used to ricochet the ball off the racquet quickly in an open area of the court.
 Or, they can be used to gently drop the ball softly over the net where your opponent doesn’t have enough time to get to the ball.